Il semble que la perfection soit atteinte non quand il n’y a plus rien à ajouter, mais quand il n’y a plus rien à retrancher.

 to attempt to assign to the variable.
 When given a choice,

-is the best, var
+const is the best, var is the worst.

-JSLint uses the intersection of the var
+JSLint uses the intersection of the var rules and the

-rules, and by doing so avoids the errors related to either.
+let rules, and by doing so avoids the errors related to either.

 A name should be declared only once in a function.
 It should be declared